wtrawlings/basic-js-projects/README.md

 COUNTER:
 Make a couple of buttons that will raise or lower a value of a published variable.
 In this case a number.
 We put in some small changes as well like making the counted number change color per the value and some animated.
 I need to start the counter at 1:13:18 at the time hack.

+BACKGROUND IMAGE CHANGER:
+I imagine this will be set on the same control basis as the counter.
+Same buttons, same counter, just using the counter to move through an array that controls which item in a list will be shown.